SNMP Information

 MIB Variables and OIDs (Object Identifiers)

 The various values that can be retrieved from a MIB are called MIB variables.
 These variables are defined in the MIB for a device.
-Each MIB variable is named by an Object Identifier (OID), which usually has a name in the form of numbers separated by periods ("."), like this:
+Each MIB variable is named by an Object Identifier (OID), which usually has a name in the form of numbers separated by periods (".").
+For example,

 1.3.6.1.xxxx.x.x.x.x...